 Video has taken over the web.
 In the past, internet speeds were too slow to make the widespread use of video possible.
 Today’s technology, however, allows for video content to be readily shared.
 Video marketing and creation are becoming the front and center of every businesses’ content and communication plan.
+Anyone can create professional video content using our online video maker – they can even add royalty-free music and other elements with ease.
 But there is one issue that needs to be addressed – video files are huge!
-And cropping videos is just not enough.
+And cropping videos – like with our video cutter is just not enough.
 Using a video compressor – or, better yet, a free video compressor can help bring files down to manageable sizes.

 Yes, modern internet speeds can often handle loading and playing big files, but they still need to be stored somewhere.
 Reducing video file size is attractive for several reasons.
 This brings us to the focus of this article – the best online video compressors.
 Compressing a video involves reducing its file size, and there are plenty of great tools available for the job.